ros2/ros2_documentation/source/Contributing/Build-Farms.rst

 Creation and Deployment
 .......................

-The above jobs are crated and deployed when packages are bloomed_, i.e. released for ROS 1 or ROS 2.
-Once blooming is successful and a package is incorporated in one of the ros distributions (via pull request to rosdistro_), the according jobs will be spawned.
+The above jobs are created and deployed when packages are bloomed_, i.e. released for ROS 1 or ROS 2.
+Once blooming is successful and a package is incorporated in one of the ROS distributions (via pull request to rosdistro_), the according jobs will be spawned.
 The names of the jobs encode their type and purpose: [1]_

 * release jobs:

    * ``{distro}src_{platf}__{package}__{platform}__source`` build source packages of releases
    * ``{distro}bin_{platf}__{package}__{platform}__binary`` build binary packages of releases

+   For instance, the binary packaging job of rclcpp on ROS 2 Galactic (running on Ubuntu Focal amd64) is named ``Gbin_uF64__rclcpp__ubuntu_focal_amd64__binary``.

 * devel jobs:

    * ``{distro}dev__{package}__{platform}`` perform a CI build for the releasing branch
    * ``{distro}pr__{package}__{platform}`` perform a CI build for a pull request

+   For instance, the PR job for rclcpp on ROS 2 Galactic (running on Ubuntu Focal amd64) is named ``Gpr__rclcpp__ubuntu_focal_amd64``.

 Execution
 .........